 - Prepare for a winter feast!
-Edibles that love cooler weather include broad beans, broccoli, brussels sprout, cabbage, capsicum, cauliflower, celery, lettuce (winter varieties), onion, parsley, peas, rocket, silverbeet and spinach.
+Edibles that love cooler weather include broad beans, broccoli, brussels sprout, cabbage, cauliflower, celery, lettuce (winter varieties), onion, parsley, peas, rocket, silverbeet and spinach.
 Sweet tooth?
 Plant strawberries!
 Check out our Youtube video here to learn the top 7 mistakes to avoid when growing veggies through autumn.

 - For months of colour right up until Christmas, plant your favourite pansies and violas.

-- Now’s the time to plant container-grown azaleas, citrus, conifers, daphne and natives.
+- Potty for potted plants?
+Now’s the time to plant container-grown azaleas, citrus, conifers, daphne and natives.

 - Fill your garden with spring-flowering bulbs like anemone, babiana, bluebell, Dutch iris, freesia, ixia, jonquil and ranunculus.
 Daffodil, grape hyacinth, hyacinth and tulip bulbs need a chilling period, so should be kept in the fridge for six weeks first.

-- Get your vegie garden in tiptop shape for a winter crop by adding lime or dolomite to the soil.
+- Get your veggie garden in tip-top shape for a winter crop by adding lime or dolomite to the soil.

 - Fertilise annuals with weak fortnightly solutions of Nutrafeed or PowerFeed.

 - Avoid fertilising camellias and azaleas in April.
 Why?
 Feeding now will stimulate leaf growth, but might cost you buds and flowers down the track.

 - If you live in an area prone to cold and frost, stay away from the secateurs this month.
 Plants will need leaf cover to protect them from frost.